stelmo/RheaReactions.jl/README.md

 coeff_mets[1][2] # metabolite
 ```
 You can also look for all reactions that have a certain set of metabolite
 substrates and products.
-This function looks for reactions that have both
+This function looks for all reactions that have both
-CHEBI:29985 (L-glutamate) and CHEBI:58359 (L-glutamine) to be on opposite sides
+CHEBI:29985 (L-glutamate) and CHEBI:58359 (L-glutamine) on opposite sides
 of the reaction:
 ```julia
 substrate_ids = [29985,]